TakeLab/podium/docs/source/walkthrough.rst

       writer = csv.DictWriter(csv_file, fieldnames=field_names)
       writer.writeheader()
       writer.writerow({
-          'premise': 'A man inspects the uniform of a figure in some East Asian country.', 'hypothesis': 'The man is sleeping',
+          'premise': 'A man inspects the uniform of a figure in some East Asian country .', 'hypothesis': 'The man is sleeping ',
           'label': 'contradiction',
       })